SuddenGunter/rpi-hosted/nas/qbit/readme.md

 # qbittorrent with wireguard

-1. Create config folder that your docker container will be able to mount
+1. Create config folder that your docker container will be able to mount.
+You must create both folder for config and downloads, otherwise NAS does not allow to launch this.
 2. Put your wireguard config into `config/wireguard/wg0.conf`
 3. In docker-compose don't forget to change set correct env variables.
 If you want to have access to torrent UI via VPN you also need to add VPN network into LAN_NETWORK env variable.
 4. Access the webUI, The default credentials to log in are: